KaziZarif/Sorting-algorithms-in-C/README.md

 #define MAX_THREADS 4
 ```

-If you want to use the sequential version of merge sort, comment out the parallent section in the merge_sort_recursion function
+If you want to use the sequential version of merge sort, comment out the parallel section in the merge_sort_recursion function
 and uncomment the sequential part.

 ```c